Skip to main content

 Year-round

 No min. size.
 Daily limit 10 dozen.
 May be harvested only by hand or by hand-operated suction devices.
-See closures on Marine Preserves, Conservation Areas and Shellfish Protection Zones.
+See closures in Marine Preserves, Conservation Areas and Shellfish Protection Zones.

 Scallops

 Biotoxin Warning: Scallops may retain elevated levels of marine biotoxins.
 Currently, Department of Health lists all areas closed for the recreational harvest of scallops due to biotoxins.
-Check the Department of Health Biotoxin Hotline (800) 562-5632 or doh.wa.gov/shellfishsafety.
-See closures on Marine Preserves, Conservation Areas and Shellfish Protection Zones.
+Check the current biotoxin status by calling the Washington State Department of Health Biotoxin Hotline at 800-562-5632 or visiting the DOH shellfish safety page.
+See closures in Marine Preserves, Conservation Areas and Shellfish Protection Zones.

 All Waters